 BA in Neuroscience

-- A total of 17 courses are required for the neuroscience major, and are distributed among seven basic science courses that provide an appropriate background for neuroscience, five core neuroscience courses, and five electives within the three principal domains (cellular and systems, cognition and behavior, and computational), including at least one course from a second domain and no more than two courses from a restricted electives list.
-At least one upper-level elective must include a lab component.
+- A total of 17 courses is required for the neuroscience major, and is distributed among seven basic science courses that provide an appropriate background for neuroscience, five core neuroscience courses, and five electives within the three principal domains (cellular and systems, cognition and behavior, and computational).
+Students must complete at least one course from a second domain, no more than two courses from a restricted electives list, and a research requirement.

 - A grade of C or higher is required in all 17 courses to receive credit toward the major.